SageIago/zenotes-frontend/README.md

 <style scoped></style>
 ```

+### Additional Information

-For more information on the `CardView` component, refer to [`./components/CardView.vue`](./components/CardView.vue).
+For more details on the `CardView` component, refer to [`./components/CardView.vue`](./components/CardView.vue).
+The other components in the `components` directory contribute to various sections of the application, and an FAQ link will trigger a modal with project details (currently under development).

-The `./tailwind.config.js` link will work as long as the `README.md` and `tailwind.config.js` file are in the same directory.
+The [`./tailwind.config.js`](./tailwind.config.js) link will work as long as the `README.md` and `tailwind.config.js` file are in the same directory.

 ---

-This version improves readability and removes any redundant or misplaced punctuation.
-Let me know if there are any additional tweaks you’d like!